Introduction to Millville, New Jersey

 Things To Do In Millville

-One can visit the art studios and galleries of the Millville Arts District.
+The art studios and galleries of the Millville Arts District are popular destinations.
 There are several retail outlet stores and antique shops at Millville.
-At the Wheaton Arts & Cultural Center you can watch live demonstration of the old techniques of creating vases, bowls, pitchers and paperweights.
-You can also enjoy a number of water sports at Union Lake.
+The Wheaton Arts & Cultural Center features live demonstrations of the old techniques of creating vases, bowls, pitchers and paperweights.
+A number of water sports are also enjoyed on Union Lake.

 Atlantic City International is the nearest major airport.